ca-ros/DataSciencePortfolio/Bike-trips-in-Chicago/docs/data_wrangling.md

 <h2 align = "center">Introduction</h2>

-The documentation is about the data wrangling process of the data set owned by [Divvy bikes](https://divvybikes.com) which consists of list of biketrips in Chicago with 8 years worth of data from 2013-2021 consisting of 33 million records.
-This consists of different wrangling techniques of data from collecting, combining, cleaning, validating, removing unnecessary data, and adding missing data.
+This documentation is about the data wrangling process of the data set used in this project owned by [Divvy bikes](https://divvybikes.com).
+This project utilized different data wrangling processes such as collecting, combining, cleaning, validating, removing unnecessary data, and adding missing data.

 ### Tools used in this project